nfriend/website-3.0/_drafts/2024-11-25-useful-things-ive-3d-printed.md

     <figcaption>The stand, in action</figcaption>
 </figure>

-Unlike most of the other models, I didn't design this one myself; I found it [here](https://all3dp.com/2/3d-printed-laptop-stand-3d-models/).
+Unlike most of these other models, I didn't design this one myself; I found it [here](https://all3dp.com/2/3d-printed-laptop-stand-3d-models/).

 _Thingiverse link: [https://www.thingiverse.com/thing:3708825](https://www.thingiverse.com/thing:3708825)_